sketchbuch/vsc-workspace-sidebar/README.md

 ## Todo

-- Error message if folder is in a hidden folder and hidden folders are excluded or a sub folder is excluded
-- Update translations
-- Remove notDirectory translation
-- Create common template for rootfolder error and invalid view
+- Change depth for each root folder
+-- Update depth info for invalid messages